 - Paladin - A warrior who also has some grasp of the art of spellcasting.
 Able to repair his own stuff like a Tinker.

 - Ranger - A woodsman skilled at tracking, hunting, and fighting

 - Shepherd - A resourceful sheep-tender, often a jack-of-all-trades

 The next step in character creation requires the player to select a number of skills that will be added to those that are already given to them automatically as a part of their class.
-For example, you may wish for your Fighter to have the sword skill, or replace it with another skill such as axe, mace, or even the unarmed combat skill.
+For example, players may wish for a Fighter to have the sword skill, or replace it with another skill such as axe, mace, or even the unarmed combat skill.

-Afterwards, a portrait can be selected to represent your character along with a name.
+Afterwards, a portrait can be selected to represent the player character along with a name.

 The list of skills the the player can pick from (and which are used to build each class) are shown in the list below.
 The attribute indicated in parenthesis is what most directly impacts that skill:

 - Acrobat (DX) - The ability to move with grace.
-It reduces damage in case you fall from a great height or smash into something by accident.
+It reduces damage in case the player character falls from a great height or smashes into something by accident.
 Somewhat useful in the Abyss, but useless if the player is particularly careful.

 - Appraise (DX) - How to perceive the value of goods at a glance.
 Even in the Abyss, there are those that will barter with the Avatar in order to survive and knowing how to get the best deal will prove valuable to those wishing to save as much coin as possible.